A message from VSAC: Our commitment to racial and social justice

 Applying for financial aid starts with the Free Application for Federal Student Aid (FAFSA).
 Follow our 7 steps to submitting your FAFSA application—and get started on your way to getting funding to pay for college or career training programs.

-In addition to need-based financial aid, students who are Vermont residents or who live out of state but will be attending school in Vermont also have access to VSAC’s fixed-rate student or parent educational loans.
+In addition to need-based financial aid, students who are Vermont residents or who live out of state but will be attending school in Vermont also have access to VSAC’s fixed-rate student or parent loans.
 Learn about the Vermont Advantage Loans—and choose the option and interest rate that’s right for you.
 Our quick and easy online application will guide you through the steps.